Which place is cheaper, Houston or Asheville?

 Asheville is a popular destination for visitors looking to party into the night.
 The city has a fun and eclectic nightlife scene that centers around the city's breweries and live music venues.

 Many people head to Houston for the nightlife scene.
 The nightlife is at its best on weekends when bars, dance clubs, and concert halls come to life.
+There are a diversity of venues around town including dance clubs, Honky Tonks, and cocktail bars.
+Some of the most active nightlife areas are Downtown, Midtown, Montrose, Washington Avenue, and Rice Village.

 Music is a popular form of entertainment in Asheville.
 The city has grown into a world famous music destination that holds true to its mountain roots and independent artists.